merliot/hub/README.md

 Browse to http://\<host\>:8000 to view hub and deploy devices, where \<host\> is your IP address or hostname of your computer.

-You can pass in [envrironment variables](#environment-variables).
+You can pass in [environment variables](#environment-variables).
 For example, to set the Wifi SSID/Passphrase to be programmed into the devices:

 ```
 docker run -e WIFI_SSIDS="My SSID" -e WIFI_PASSPHRASES="mypassphrase" -p 8000:8000 merliot/hub